-When craning the boat, remember to pull the centreboard up before craning and lock the "board up" line in the rope stopper.
+When craning the boat, remember to pull the centreboard up and lock the "board up" line in the rope stopper.

 To take out the centreboard, the boat must be in a crane.
 Lift the centreboard up and unscrew the stainless bolt on the front of the centreboard.
 Now, you can lower the centreboard slowly and the centreboard will drop out of the centreboard casing.
-Please see the drawing of the centreboard construction.
+Please see the drawing on the next page.

 To install the centreboard is the same procedure in reverse.
-The centreboard weight is approx. 75 kg, so it takes 2 people to lift it.
+The centreboard weight is approx. 90 kg, so it takes 2 people to lift it.